Suretek-Builds/Inventory-Management-System/README.md

 ## **Features Walkthrough**

-### **1. Mock Procedure Code Retrieval**
+### **1. Procedure Code Retrieval**
-The system simulates the retrieval of procedure codes from a local mock dataset.
+The system simulates the retrieval of procedure codes from a local dataset.
 Sample procedure codes include:
 - `D3310` (Root Canal Treatment)
 - `D2331` (Tooth Filling)

 The data can be fetched and displayed in the Vue.js frontend via API requests.
-The mock dataset can be updated or expanded as needed.
+The dataset can be updated or expanded as needed.

 ### **2. Procedure Code Mapping**
 Admins have the ability to map procedure codes to predefined templates.
 For example: